GuilleX7/ASM2010/logisim/README.md

 |---------|---|----|----|----|----|----|----|----|
 | Content | 0 | A6 | A5 | A4 | A3 | A2 | A1 | A0 |

 Ax stands for each digit of a ASCII-encoded character.
-Each time the device is read, the first unread character is sent.
+Each time the device is read, the first unread character is send.
 The keyboard has a buffer with capacity for 256 unread characters and will discard the following characters if it is already full.
 Attempting to read the keyboard without characters waiting to be read will sent a byte with all its bits set to 0.

 **Writing:** keyboard can be configurated by writing the following values: